jtpeller/math-book/README.md

 ## Origins

-This book was originally began in October of 2019, completed sometime during the COVID-19 pandemic, left to collect digital dust for a few years (to age like fine wine), and finally revived in 2025 when I decided to finally get around to making the document a lot better.
+This book was originally began in October of 2019, completed sometime during the COVID-19 pandemic, left to collect digital dust for a few years (to age like fine wine, of course), and finally revived in 2025 when I decided to finally get around to making the document a lot better.

 This document began as a Word doc that became around 210 pages (43231 words).
 Maintaining this was cumbersome as even loading the document took a couple minutes, not to mention the lag and slow-loading images.